B-Benja/Bens_Zotero/docs/organizing-content.md

 **Relations**
 Your articles and entries can also have relationships (isn't that nice?).
 In the right column, switch to the *Related* tab.
 Here you can choose other articles related to the entry you selected.
+(If you are you on your mobile and don't see the following .gif, switch to desktop view)

 ![](images/related.gif)